sains-data/KELOMPOK-23-ABD-Rekomendasi-Buku-Berdasarkan-Data-Besar/README.md

   Presents top-N recommendations using Apache Superset dashboards or via programmatic reporting.

 ---

-## 🎓 Who is This Project For?

-This project is a great fit for:

-- **Aspiring Data Engineers** — to demonstrate Spark-based ETL pipelines and orchestration
-- **Data Analysts** — to explore SQL-driven reporting and dashboard creation
-- **ETL Developers** — interested in building pipelines using PySpark and Hive
-- **Students & Educators** — looking for a practical, hands-on case study in big data systems
-- **Portfolio Builders** — needing a well-documented project that shows technical depth

----
 ## 🛠️ Tech Stack

 | 🛠️ Tools            | 📂 Kategori          | 🧩 Fungsi                                                                 |